huggingface/transformers/docs/source/en/main_classes/quantization.md

 model = AutoModelForCausalLM.from_pretrained("{your_username}/opt-125m-gptq", device_map="auto", quantization_config = gptq_config)
 ```

-With the release of the exllamav2 kernel, you can get faster inference speed compared to the exllama kernels.
+With the release of the exllamav2 kernels, you can get faster inference speed compared to the exllama kernels.
 You just need to
 pass `use_exllama_v2=True` in [`GPTQConfig`] and disable exllama kernels:

 ```py